sketchplugins/plugin-directory/README.md

 - [Sketch Pixel Cleanup](https://github.com/stackdevelopment/sketch-pixel-cleanup), by Stackdevelopment: A plugin for Sketch to fix all of those partial pixels
 - [Symbol Spacer Sketch Plugin](https://github.com/novemberfiveco/symbol-spacer-sketch-plugin), by Geert Wille: Automatically resize spacing symbols to correct size when changing to different one
 - [Select Group Layers](https://github.com/mattmcmanus/select-group-layers-sketch-plugin), by Matt McManus: Select all child layers of a group with a key command.
-- [Golden Ratio Line Height](https://github.com/lorenzwoehr/golden-ratio-line-height-sketch-plugin), by Lorenz Wöhr: Optimize your typography based on font size, line-height and width.
 - [Abstract](https://www.goabstract.com/), by Abstract: Abstract is a file management and version control tool for Sketch files
-- [Sketch Palettes](https://github.com/andrewfiorillo/sketch-palettes), by Andrew Fiorillo: Sketch plugin that lets you save and load colors in the color picker
 - [Flatten Plugin for Sketch](https://github.com/einancunlu/flatten-plugin-for-sketch), by Emin İnanç Ünlü: Flatten single or multiple layers instantly, create shared artboard styles, keep them all updated like a boss and boost your Sketch document performance.
 - [Git Sketch Plugin](https://github.com/mathieudutour/git-sketch-plugin), by Mathieu Dutour: A Git client generating pretty diffs built right into Sketch.
 - [Select Similar Layers](https://github.com/wonderbit/sketch-select-similar-layers), by Wessley Roche: A plugin that selects layers with similar attributes to those of the layer currently selected.